gaikwadyash905/URL-Launcher/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE "Licence file") file for details.

 ## Contributing
 Contributions are welcome!
-If you'd like to contribute to this project, please open an issue to discuss the changes you'd like to make or submit a pull request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.